Remote

 Section titled “Volume”- Arc overlay — Tap the volume button to bring up a gesture-driven arc slider.
 Drag to adjust, slide to the X to cancel.

 - Edge slide — Slide along the side edge of the screen for quick volume changes.
-Toggle this on or off in settings, and pick left or right.
+Toggle this on or off and pick left or right in the iPhone editor’s Watch Input settings.

 - Mute — Tap mute to silence.
 It remembers the previous volume and restores it when you unmute.